jkuhn1/template-benchmark/README.md

 To strive for a common set of features across template engines, the following configurations are expected:
 * Disabling of HTML escaping
-* Template loaded from classpath prior to actual benchmark
+* Template loaded from file system prior to actual benchmark

 Interpreting the Results
 ========================